 Whatever words are used it can be devastating to hear that your cancer has advanced.

 Often, advanced cancer cannot be cured by current treatments.
 However, treatment can often slow the growth and spread of the cancer and reduce its symptoms.
 Treatment can keep some cancers under control for long periods, often for months and sometimes for years.

-The Cancer Council booklet Living with advanced cancer is a booklet that offers general information about advanced cancer, explaining what might happen and what help is available to you and your family, or call Cancer Council 13 11 20 for a copy or for more information.
+The Cancer Council Living with advanced cancer booklet offers general information about advanced cancer, explaining what might happen and what help is available to you, family and freinds.
+You can call Cancer Council 13 11 20 for a copy or for more information.